 (i) order books or other products from our website;

 3.1.2 The information you provide to us might include your name, address, email address, phone number, and if you’re creating an account you may also provide a password.
-If you are joining as a member, registering for an event, requesting a listing in our affiliate directory or ordering books you may also provide your payment details.
+If you are joining as a member, registering for an event, requesting a listing in our Associate Member directory or ordering books you may also provide your payment details.
 If you are submitting a job application you may also provide additional information about your academic and work history, references and any other such similar information as may be supplied.

 3.1.3 From time to time we might ask if you would be willing to participate in our surveys; if you agree, we will also collect any information that you provide as part of that survey.

 3.2.1 We will collect any information contained in any correspondence between us.
 For example, if you contact us using a query button on our website or by email or telephone, we will keep a record of that correspondence.

 3.2.2 We will collect information that you upload or post to our website account and/or any correspondence or interactions that you may have with other website account holders.